Have Queries? Fill in the form below & get the best deals.

 • Lodhi Gardens - Escape the noisy and crowded streets for the cool shade of trees and smog-free sky at the 90-acre Lodhi Garden complex.
 The Lodhi Gardens dates back to 1936.
 Here you will find ample room to picnic, take a stroll, check out the on-site monuments and take plenty of pictures.

 • Humayun’s Tomb - Only a handful of mausoleums around the world can boast this level of beauty.
 In fact, it was the inspiration for the Taj Mahal.
+Located on the banks of the Yamuna River, it is an example of the architectural grandeur of the Mughal period.
+You should plan to visit this place between the months of October and March as the weather remains pleasant there.
 Check out the site as well as the surrounding symmetrical gardens and other smaller tombs.

-• Hauz Khaz Village - One of Delhi’s historic neighbourhoods, it is the ultimate past-meets-present destination to visit in the city.
+• Hauz Khaz Village - One of Delhi’s historic neighbourhoods, it is the ultimate past-meets-present destination to visit in the city when you are in Delhi tourism.
 You’ll see plenty of facades which are architectural heritage and lush green parks alongside some of the most urbane venues and luxury shops.
 This is also a great spot for nightlife.

-• India Gate - Paris has the Arc de Triumph, Mumbai has the Gateway of India and Delhi has India Gate.
-India Gate is a memorial archway built in 1931 in honour of the lives lost in World War I and the Afghan War.
+• India Gate - Paris has the Arc de Triomphe, Mumbai has the Gateway of India and Delhi has India Gate.
+India Gate, or The All India War Memorial, is a memorial archway built in 1931 in honour of the lives lost in World War I and the Afghan War.
 Getting to see the place in the evening with lights amplifying its beauty gives it a stunning look.
+There is no entry fee.
+However, boating costs are varied.
+You can visit this incredible place anytime during the day.
+For boating, you should be there between 2 pm and 9 pm to enjoy.
+Additionally, the light show starts in the India Gate between 7 pm and 9 pm.
+So, add this place in your must-visit list when enjoying Delhi tourism.

-• The Lotus Temple - An architectural gem and sacred site of the Baha’i faith, The Lotus Temple is built in the shape of the flower it is named after.
+• The Lotus Temple - AAn architectural gem and sacred site of the Baha’i faith, The Lotus Temple is built in the shape of the flower it is named after.
 The temple is open to people of all beliefs and backgrounds.
 Enjoy its serene beauty, walk through its gardens and meditate on its premises.
+In a report published in 2001, it was declared one of the most visited sites worldwide.
+Continue reading the Delhi travel guide to enhance your travelling experience.

 Heritage Of Delhi: